Interaction patterns at scale

 I have published a complementary article to this case study, detailing the research and designs created for this project.
 It has resonated globally, with readers widely sharing it among their peers, transcending language barriers, including Japanese and French.

-The article is titled: Designing dyslexia-friendly navigational components: accessibility insights and atomic design patterns and is available to read on medium.com.
+The article is titled: Designing dyslexia-friendly components: accessibility insights and atomic design patterns and is available to read on medium.com.

 Screenshots of article shares on social media